 Fast heart rate | No | Yes |

-*All medications, including Strattera and Adderall, have a risk of side effects, including serious side effects.
-This is not a complete list of side effects.
-You should talk with your healthcare professional about the benefits and risks of any medication before starting treatment.
+*All medications, including Strattera and Adderall, have a risk of mild and severe side effects.
+The above is not a comprehensive list of possible side effects, and are effects commonly reported by patients (at least 5%).
+You should discuss with your prescriber and pharmacist any potential side effects from Strattera or Adderall.

 Risks to consider when taking Strattera and Adderall include:1,2,4,5